mdekauwe/EucFACE_paper/README.md

 A DOI will appear here soon...

 # Modelling protocol ##
-Information given to modellers to aid site parameterisation as well as information on what variables to output, can be found in [doc](doc)
+Information provided to modellers to aid site parameterisation, as well as information on what variables to output, can be found in [doc](doc)

 ## Meteorolgical data ##
 The [met_data](met_data) folder contains all the raw data given to modellers to run the 4 experiments used carried out in the paper.
 Note this directory has some large files in it (>50 meg).